 Light display at the Piazza del Ferrarese during the Feste di San Nicola.

-View from the Doppelgaenger Gallery in the old town area, space that hosted the seminars.
+View from the Doppelgaenger Gallery in the old town area, the venue that hosted the seminars.

 Part of the group visited Monopoli for a workshop led by Rob and Nienke of Fucking Good Art.